JetBrains/guide/sites/pycharm/tutorials/sphinx_sites/index.md

 ---
 resourceType: tutorial
-layout: "resources/tutorial/TutorialLayout.11ty.tsx"
+layout: resources/tutorial/TutorialLayout.11ty.tsx
 date: 2021-05-13
 title: Static Sites With Sphinx and Markdown
-technologies: [sphinx]
-topics: []
+topics:
+  - sphinx
 author: pwe
+subtitle: >-
-subtitle: Sphinx is great for docs.
+  Sphinx is great for docs.
 But it's also great for information-rich websites.
   With MyST, you can use Markdown with Sphinx.
 thumbnail: ./thumbnail.jpeg
 tutorialItems:
   - ./setup/
   - ./basic_formatting/
   - ./more_authoring/
   - ./linking/
   - ./documentation/
   - ./intersphinx/
   - ./customizing/
   - ./design/
   - ./advanced/
 ---

 Everybody knows [Sphinx](https://www.sphinx-doc.org/en/master/) for documenting projects, Python and otherwise.